yachielab/FRACTAL/README.md

       Output directory path.
 Default: current working directory -f <String>
       Output file name.
 Default: FRACTALout
-    -s <String>
+    -m <String, Permissible values: ‘raxmlMP’, ‘rapidnjNJ’ and ‘fasttreeML’>
+      Method to reconstruct lineage tree in each iteration cycle.
+Default: raxmlMP When you specify -s option, this option will be ignored.
+    -p "<String>"
+      Options for the software corresponding to the method selected by -m -s <String>
       Absolute path of the .sh script used to reconstruct lineage tree in each iteration cycle.
       See usage (example 4).